Skip to main content

 }));

 Sessions are simpler and more secure than JWTs for traditional web apps.
-The server has full control — you can revoke a session instantly, which is not possible with JWTs (you have to wait for them to expire or maintain a blocklist).
+Server has full control — you can revoke a session instantly, which isn't possible with JWTs (you have to wait for them to expire or maintain a blocklist).
+Seems like teams often default to JWTs when sessions would've been a better fit, probably because JWTs get more blog posts written about them.

 API Keys

 For server-to-server communication and third-party integrations.
-API keys are simple but less secure than tokens — they are long-lived and grant access until revoked.
+Simple but less secure than tokens — they're long-lived and grant access until revoked.

 function authenticateApiKey(req, res, next) {